 This form can be used to estimate the integration time needed to reach a requested signal-to-noise for a given brightness temperature.

-The time estimator calculates the time required to reach an rms brightness temperature , ΔTR* , (TR* = TA* /ηfss, where ηfss is the forward scattering efficiency, = 0.97 for GREAT at all bands) for a line at a frequency ν by solving the standard radiometric formula
+The time estimator calculates the time required to reach an rms brightness temperature, ΔTR* , (TR* = TA* /ηfss, where ηfss is the forward scattering efficiency and equal to 0.97 for GREAT at all bands) for a line at a frequency ν by solving the standard radiometric formula for a single point

 The calculator uses the most recent measured receiver temperatures (December 2015) and calls the atmospheric transmission program ATRAN to estimate the atmospheric transmission for a given frequency, altitude, telescope elevation and water vapor overburden.
 The transmission is used to calculate Tsys, assuming an ambient temperature of the atmosphere of 220 K and a telescope temperature of 230 K.

-The time estimator can also compute the required integration time (ON + OFF) for a line with a given peak brightness temperature, desired signal to noise ratio (SNR) and frequency or velocity resolution.
-To estimate the total time needed for your observations, enter the integration time in the SOFIA Proposal Tool.
+The time estimator can also compute the required integration time for a line with a given peak brightness temperature, desired signal to noise ratio (SNR) and frequency or velocity resolution.
+For single pointing observations, the integration time is the total ON+OFF time; for mapping observations this is the ON-source time per map point only.
+In either case, this is the time to input into USPOT.
 For all observing modes the overheads are currently assumed to be 100% (2 x integration time).
 Add 2 minutes for tuning and calibration.

 If your line estimates are in main beam brightness temperature, Tmb, convert to radiation temperature using TR* = ηmbTmb, where ηmb is the main beam efficiency.
 The main beam efficiency has been measured from planetary observations and determined to be 0.69 for L1 (December 2015), 0.68 for L2 (December 2015), 0.70 for Ma, and 0.69 for H (December 2015).
 For the upGREAT Low Frequency Array (LFA), the L2 parameters should be assumed.